Maltti/Data_Engineering_Nanodegree/3 Project: Data Warehouse/README.md

 We need to ingest this data into AWS Redshift using COPY command.
 This command get JSON files from buckets and copy them into staging tables inside AWS Redshift.

-## Song Dataset
-We will be working with two datasets that reside in S3.

 #### Song Dataset:
 It's a subset of real data from [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.